rlee0525/TechnicalConceptsForInterviews/AngularVReact.md

 - Watchers: Watchers (similar to event listeners) are attached to each component and each time a component is changed, watchers check if we should modify something else; and if needed, make appropriate modifications.
 This part in Angular 2 is way fast than its previous version so each time a component is changed, we don’t have to run any verifications on objects (depending on immutable elements).

+- Typescript: Angular2 comes default with Typescript.
+Compared to vanillaJS, Typescript offers better code organization, typing, and annotations so Typescript is better from a 'strictness' perspective but in regards to 'learning' you will often find yourself learning Typescript and Angular at the same time.

 ## Learning Curve
 **React:** Easy to learn.
 Takes some time to get used to one-way flow, but is very clear once understood.
 Only has a few lifecycle methods and are self explanatory.